-The case in which the traffic routing is unequally distributed is far more realistic.
+The case for which the traffic routing is unequally distributed is far more realistic, and therefore more interesting to study.
 Certainly, the conditions of this isolated intersection are far from reality, but the potential of the control framework may still be evaluated through these results.
 First, we examine the average vehicle delay for different control methods for the two classes of vehicles under consideration.
 We compare three variants of our approach to the ASC/3.
 The first uses no priority, and the weight matrices are based on the queue sizes alone.
 The second uses priority, but no interval extensions.
 The third uses both priority and extensions, enabling the latter when a high-priority vehicle is in an active queue when the interval reaches its end.
 The extensions are made in five-second increments, and the number of extensions is limited to at most double the overall maximum green time for any phase interval.
 Thus it retains the condition needed for stability, which is a finite expectation on the interval durations.

-The car and truck delays are illustrated in Figures 26 and 27, respectively.
-In Figure 26, we observe that with no priority the performance of the ASC/3 and the LQF algorithm is quite comparable.
-Moreover, car delays for the two LQF variants with priority are appreciably higher than the ASC/3 delay.
-This is due to the preference given to servicing trucks.
-Referring to Figure 27, we observe that truck delay for the LQF algorithms are much lower for all medium and high traffic loads when compared to the ASC/3.
-The addition of interval extensions does not affect the results substantially, but it does help trucks-and the cars that are around them-to traverse the intersection more quickly than is the case with the ASC/3.
+The car and truck delays are illustrated in figure 25 and figure 26, respectively.
+In figure 25, we see that the performance of the ASC/3 and the LQF algorithm with no priority are quite comparable.
+Moreover, it should be noted that car delays for the two LQF variants with priority are appreciably higher than the ASC/3 delay.
+This is due to the preference given to servicing the trucks.
+Referring to figure 26, we observe that truck delay for the LQF algorithms are much lower for all medium and high traffic loads when compared to the ASC/3.
+The addition of interval extensions does not affect the results substantially, but it does help both trucks -- and the cars that are around them -- to traverse the intersection more quickly than is the case with the ASC/3.

-Figure 26.
+Figure 25.
 Line Graph.
 Average vehicle delay for unequal route distribution with traffic comprised of cars only.

-Figure 27.
+Figure 26.
 Line Graph.
 Average vehicle delay for unequal route distribution with traffic comprised of trucks only.